 This is a clip of Stephan’s interview about On-Page vs. Off-Page SEO on Magnificent Marketing LLC.

 Hello, everyone.
-I am here today with Stefan Spencer, and he is an internationally recognized SEO expert and best-selling author.
+I am here today with Stephan Spencer, and he is an internationally recognized SEO expert and best-selling author.
 He is also the co-author of The Art of SEO, author of Google Power Search, and co-author of Social E-Commerce Edition.
 All published by O'Reilly.
 The Art of SEO, now in its third edition and weighing in at nearly 1,000 pages, is considered the Bible of search engine optimization and boasts testimonials from such industry giants as Seth Godin and Tony Hsieh and is even used as a textbook at universities.
 Stephan, how are you doing today?

 I'm doing great.
 Thanks for having me on.

 Awesome.
 And today, we're going to talk about what on-page and off-page SEO means with today's search engine algorithms and traffic.
 And I personally am super interested in talking about this and learning from you.
-The industry giant with Stefan about all this because there's a lot of confusion about what SEO means in today's world based on what it used to do and based on what it means now, and we'll have to get a lot of stuff cleared up by Stephan.
+The industry giant with Stephan about all this because there's a lot of confusion about what SEO means in today's world based on what it used to do and based on what it means now, and we'll have to get a lot of stuff cleared up by Stephan.

 Stephan, to get things kicked off on some basics here, can you talk about what the basics every company needs to concentrate on for on-page SEO are?
 First, let's define what goes in the on-page bucket versus what goes in the off-page bucket because this might be unfamiliar terminology for the listener.